BII-Quantum/bii-quantum.github.io/_projects/project-37-PracticalOptimizers.md

 title: The Effects of Post-Modelling Performance Metric Computation on the Efficiency of Bayesian Optimizers
 topic: general
 team_leads:
-  - Thomas Andrews (The University of Melbourne, CSIRO)
+  - Thomas Andrews (The University of Melbourne, CSIRO) @TSAndrews

 # Comment these lines by prepending the pound symbol (#) to each line to hide these elements
 # contributors: